layer5io/docs/content/en/meshmap/tasks/whiteboarding.md

 ---
 title: Whiteboarding
 description: >
-  MeshMap Designer supports freestyle design, meaning that you can customize the appearance and layout of your diagrams without any constraints.
+  Kanvas Designer supports freestyle design, meaning that you can customize the appearance and layout of your diagrams without any constraints.
 date: 2023-10-30
 weight: 2
 categories: [Designer]
 tags: [designs]
 ---

-With MeshMap Designer you can draw shapes, lines, text, add custom styles, images and icons to represent the components and relationships of your Kubernetes clusters as you see fit.
-MeshMap supports freestyle design, meaning that you can customize the appearance and layout of your diagrams without any constraints.
-MeshMap also enables real-time collaboration, meaning that you can invite others to join your sessions and edit the diagrams together.
+With Kanvas Designer you can draw shapes, lines, text, add custom styles, images and icons to represent the components and relationships of your Kubernetes clusters as you see fit.
+Kanvas supports freestyle design, meaning that you can customize the appearance and layout of your diagrams without any constraints.
+Kanvas also enables real-time collaboration, meaning that you can invite others to join your sessions and edit the diagrams together.

 ## Using the Shapes Palette